lokmqn/Mastermind-game/README.md

-this game was build by dellouli lokman using c language
+this game was build by polar using c language